ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 I only allow rolls when there is a clear goal in mind.

-This is sometimes an issue in, for instance, DnD.
-When a player decides to roll 'Insight' or 'Athletics' or anything.
+This is sometimes an issue in, for instance, D&D. When a player decides to roll 'Insight' or 'Athletics' or anything.
 Sure, with insight you can be sure they are trying to detect deception, but any other roll should have a goal in mind.

 Also, please don't roll unless you are asked to.
 That's just rude.